 5. Click Browse, select the .txt file that was extracted from the downloaded ZIP file, click Next.

-NOTE—if importing to Visio 2016 please go here first.
+NOTE—if you get an error please go here first.

 6. Here you will indicate which columns in the text file define the organization structure, then click Next.